 If you’re not familiar with what exactly an electric roaster is, it’s basically a smaller version of a regular oven, powered by electricity.
 I always think of it as a cross between a Crock-Pot and a toaster oven.
 The main reason people would buy an electric roaster oven is to roast a Thanksgiving turkey, but it is useful any time you need extra oven space.

-I recommend the 18-Quart Oster Roaster Oven with Self-Basting Lid, which can cook a turkey up to 18 pounds.
-This is an updated version of the roaster I own.
-If you want more capacity, I would recommend the Oster 22-Quart Roaster Oven.
-Honestly, the 18-quart is huge, so I’m not sure I would want something bigger.
+I recommend the 22-Quart Oster Roaster Oven with Self-Basting Lid, which can cook a turkey up to 26 lbs.
+This is an updated version of the roaster I own, and also slightly larger.
+I cannot imagine needing anything bigger than this.

 I’ve owned my electric roaster for over five years, I use it a few times a year, and it still pretty much looks and works as if it’s brand new.
 It can be used for much more than holiday ham or turkey: cooking two whole chickens at once, making large amounts of baked potatoes, stew, chili, meatballs, ribs, roasts, sauces, hams, casseroles, pies, or pretty much anything for a large group.
 Some models come with removable serving dishes – something I really think is worth buying.
 They’re great for serving at parties, and even if your roaster doesn’t come with serving dishes, you can buy them separately.
 Prices for electric roasters generally range from $30 to $130, depending on size and quality.
 I swear by my electric roaster, but there are a few pros and cons to consider: